rsksmart/devportal/CONTRIBUTING_DOCS.md

 * **label**: This is what users will see.
 It's user-friendly and descriptive.
 * **value**: This is a more technical identifier used internally by the application.

-**Note:** if you follow these guidelines, you'll help maintain the quality and organization of our documentation.
+> if you follow these guidelines, you'll help maintain the quality and organization of our documentation.